Angina Pectoris: Causes and Effective Treatment With Breathing Retraining

 Angina pectoris (also called "angina") is chest pain that is usually a manifestation of reduced blood flow to the heart muscle.
 Angina is the most common symptom of heart disease.
 There are two main accepted causes of angina pectoris: obstruction and spasm of the coronary blood vessels (arteries and arterioles).

-Causes of angina
+Real causes of angina

 After 50 years of successful treatment of angina with breathing normalization, over 180 Soviet and Russian doctors concluded that the key cause of angina pectoris is overbreathing.
 Do people with heart disease suffer from breathing too much air?
 Let us consider Western clinical evidence.